CodingOnWindowsOS/Tableau/DataDevQuest Challenges/Day Zero Project Hierarchy.md

 )
 ```

-Next, create an instance of TSC’s Server and pass in the base URL associated with your Tableau Server or Tableau Cloud instance.
+Next, create an instance of TSC’s Server class and pass in the base URL associated with your Tableau Server or Tableau Cloud instance.
 If you are authenticating with a Tableau Server that uses the default site, then the full server URL and the base URL will be identical.
 Otherwise, be sure to exclude the site ID from the URL.
 Optionally, choose to not verify the server's SSL/TLS certificate.

 ```python
 # Create a tableau server client object using specified server URL.